 Charitable donations: Contributions and donations to nonprofit organizations and charities are eligible for tax deductions.
 When preparing your tax return, gather up receipts of cash and check donations you’ve made throughout the year.
 You may also be able to make a charitable deduction for the fair market value of goods donated.

 College loan interest: Paying down your student loan interest while you’re still in school is a way to reduce your debt in advance, but whether you’re paying off your loans before or after graduation, you can file for a tax deduction on your interest, as well as the cost of your tuition and associated fees.
+(Learn how to claim the student loan interest deduction.)

 Should I do my taxes on my own or get help with them?